vvv214/LDP_Protocols/README.md

-This repository lists the prototype algorithms our group developed for data collection/analysis under local differential privacy.
+This repository lists the prototype algorithms our group developed for data collection/analysis under local differential privacy and is maintained by [Tianhao Wang](https://tianhao.wang/).